tayyyTF/TF2ServerForNoobs/FAQ.md

 ## Why doesn't this script install custom maps for me?

 It may become a feature in the future, but for now it is infeasible and beyond the scope of this project to operate a database of custom map downloads.
-You will have to manually find all the custom maps you wish to use.
+You will have to manually find/download all of the custom maps you wish to use.

-## Can you add this other league's configs/whitelists/rulesets into this script?
+## Can you add \<other league>'s configs/whitelists/rulesets into this script?

-If it is a legitimate TF2 competitive league (regardless of format), create an issue labelled "Ruleset", with information about how I can access the offical ruleset of the league, and I will add it to the other Configs/whitelists/rulesets that accompany this script.
+If it is a legitimate TF2 competitive league (regardless of format), create an issue labelled "ruleset", with information about how I can access the offical ruleset of the league, and I will add it to the other Configs/whitelists/rulesets that accompany this script.
 Configs/whitelists/rulesets for pub servers/randomizer servers/x10 servers etc. will not be accepted at this time.

+## Can you add \<insert plugin here> support?

+If it is a widely-used plugin I will consider adding it.
+Create an issue with the label "plugin" containing any necessary information.
+If you create the request for a recently developed plugin, it is very unlikely that I will include it in this project, unless it is strongly supported by various, reputable members of the TF2 community.

 ## Can I use this script to create an MVM server?